-In this article, I will give you a complete guide to setup LAMP Stack on your local machine.
+In that article, I will give you a complete guide to setup LAMP Stack on your local machine.

 A LAMP Stack is the software stack of Linux Operating System, Apache HTTP Server, MySQL Relational Database Management System, and PHP Programming Language(LAMP) which is the foundation for the Linux hosted Websites and Web Applications.
 Now, I will show you How to install LAMP Stack on Ubuntu 20.04 LTS.